daltonamitchell/hooked-on-vue/presentation.md

 })
 ```

-^ Explain what v-model does
+^ - Explain what v-model does
-^ Watchers allow us to specify some behavior that happens when our data changes.
+- Watchers allow us to specify some behavior that happens when our data changes.
 They differ from computed properties in that they don't need to return a value
-^ You probably want a watcher if you explicitly need a side effect
+- You probably want a watcher if you explicitly need a side effect

 ---

-# Hacker News Clone
+# Building a Hacker News Clone

+---

 ```html
 <!DOCTYPE html>